padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm_wan/README.md

                 </kubernetes>
 ```

-## 11. Teardown
+## 10. Teardown

-:exclamation: The cleanup script may hang due to a known customer resource finalizer issue [3].
+❗ The cleanup script may hang due to a known customer resource finalizer issue [3].
 If it hangs, then Ctrl+C and run it again.
 The `cleanp` script remove the CRD finalizers before deleting the CRD but you might need to run it twice to overcome the hanging issue.

 ```bash
 cd_k8s oc_helm_wan; cd bin_sh